Elementary School Handbooks

 Library Hours and Staff

 Regularly scheduled classes are taught by the Library Media Specialist during the majority of each school day.
-However, students may come to the library individually during the school day for research or book selection if arrangements have been made between the Library Staff and classroom teacher in advance.
+However, students may come to the library individually during the school day for research or book selection if arrangements have been made between the library staff and classroom teacher in advance.

 Loan Policy